RedTurtle/collective.smartlink/README.rst

 Features
 --------

-- Add an extra field to set internal link as reference.
+- Adds an extra field to set internal link as reference.
 - If the link is broken anonymous users are redirect to the site root.